 In the past, investment or market research would have meant sending people to stores to ask for any indications of sales numbers or handing out questionnaires to strangers about their preferences.
 As times and technology have changed,…

 The global sports market is huge with its total revenue projected to be around 90 billion dollars in 2017.
-Sports is one of the sectors in which data analytics has demonstrated great value and has a great potential with major professional sports teams putting them to use.
+In sports big data and web scraping is one of the sectors in which data analytics has demonstrated great value and has a great potential with major professional sports teams putting them to use.

-It is exciting to see how analytics is having an effect on modern sports industry.
+It is exciting to see how in sports big data and web scraping is having an effect on the modern sports industry.

 How Big Data is Revolutionizing the Industry

 Sports related data is a huge big-data mine.
 Today, almost all major teams have data analytics experts on staff.
 Hollywood shone the light on data analytics in the famous Moneyball movie featuring Brad Pitt.